FAOFreitas/exQTL/README.md

 <li>the relationship between the direction of effect of eQTL signals and the direction of effect of colocalizing GWAS peaks</li>
 </ol>

-These clear and comprehensive plots provide a unique view of eQTL-GWAS colocalization, allowing for a more complete understanding of the interaction between gene expression and trait associations. eQTpLot was developed in R version `4.0.0` and depends on a number of packages for various aspects of its implementation
+These clear and comprehensive plots provide a unique view of eQTL-GWAS colocalization, allowing for a more complete understanding of the interaction between gene expression and trait associations. exQTL was developed in R version `4.0.0` and depends on a number of packages for various aspects of its implementation

 `c("biomaRt", "dplyr", "GenomicRanges", "ggnewscale", "ggplot2", "ggplotify", "ggpubr", "gridExtra", "Gviz", "LDheatmap", "patchwork")`